anycable/docs.anycable.io/docs/guides/serverless.md

 // create a channel instance
 const channel = new ChatChannel({ roomId });
-// subscribe it to the server-side channel cable.subscribe(channel);
+// subscribe to the server-side channel cable.subscribe(channel);

 channel.on("message", (message) => {